scasascordero/github-pages-with-jekyll/index.md

-# :wave: Welcome to my blog
+# Welcome to my blog

 I'm glad you are here.
 I plan to talk about ...